goreleaser/goreleaser/www/docs/customization/nfpm.md

     # Defaults to empty.
     release: 1

-    # Makes meta package - empty (without binaries)
+    # Makes a meta package - an empty package that contains only supporting files and dependencies.
-    # package that contains only supporting files and dependencies.
+    # When set to `true`, the `builds` option is ignored.
     # Defaults to false.
     meta: true